microsoft/InsiderDevTour18-ML/README.md

     - Select each snippet and drag it to the toolbox to create the toolbox snippet
     - Once the two snippets are created in the toolbox, delete them from MainPage.cs
 1. Make sure the webcam capability is enabled in the manifest
-1. Make sure "Microsoft.Toolkit.Uwp.UI.Controls" v3.0 nuget package is installed
+1. Make sure "Microsoft.Toolkit.Uwp.UI.Controls" v3.0 Nuget package is installed

 ### Demo Steps